anartovich/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 ### Removing http headers from configuration

-In order to remove a header from publisher's configuration, set its value to `null` when calling `PATCH /topics/{{topicId}}` endpoint:
+To remove a header from publisher's configuration, set its value to `null` when calling `PATCH /streams/hub/api/v1/topics/{{topicId}}` endpoint:

 ```json
 {